Prevention

 Sean Esteban McCabe, PhD, University of Michigan and Luisa Kcomt, PhD, Wayne State University

-The Opioid Prescribing Engagement Network (OPEN) was created to develop a preventive approach to the opioid epidemic by focusing on improving opioid prescribing in acute care settings (surgery, dentistry, emergency medicine, obstetrics, pediatrics, trauma), provider and community education, disposal outreach and stigma reduction awareness.
+The Overdose Prevention Engagement Network (OPEN) was created to develop a preventive approach to the opioid epidemic by focusing on improving opioid prescribing in acute care settings (surgery, dentistry, emergency medicine, obstetrics, pediatrics, trauma), provider and community education, disposal outreach and stigma reduction awareness.

 Data driven opioid prescribing recommendations